yereverluvinunclebert/Diesel-Volume-Control-VB6/README.md

  Tested on :

-	ReactOS 0.4.14 32bit on virtualBox
 	Windows 7 Professional 32bit on Intel
 	Windows 7 Ultimate 64bit on Intel
 	Windows 7 Professional 64bit on Intel
-	Windows XP SP3 32bit on Intel
 	Windows 10 Home 64bit on Intel
 	Windows 10 Home 64bit on AMD
 	Windows 11 64bit on Intel